-5.3 GREEN MACROECONOMIC POLICIES
+6.3 GREEN MACROECONOMIC POLICIES

 Designing macroeconomic policies that are compatible with sustainability requires some fundamental rethinking about economic goals.
-The macroeconomic models we developed in earlier chapters have implicitly assumed that more employment, and thus more income, is better.
+The macroeconomic models we developed in earlier chapters have implicitly assumed that more employment, and thus more income, is always better.
 There is no doubt that employment contributes to people's well-being.
-People's satisfaction with their jobs is an important predictor of their overall life satisfaction.49 Thus, maintaining employment levels is important, but people also benefit from time that they spend away from paid employment to do unpaid work, including family care, and to pursue leisure activities.
+People's satisfaction with their jobs is an important predictor of their overall life satisfaction.77 Full employment is an important economic goal, but people also benefit from time that they spend away from paid employment to do unpaid work, including family care, and to pursue leisure activities.

 Several European countries have instituted labor policies that mandate comparatively short working weeks for most employees.
 Both France and Germany have instituted a standard 35-hour working week.
-According to one study policies to reduce annual work hours by just 0.5 percent per year could mitigate one-quarter to one-half of future global warming.50
+According to one study, policies to reduce annual work hours by just 0.5 percent per year for the remainder of this century could mitigate one-quarter to one-half of future global warming.78

 As discussed in previous chapters, Keynesian economics focuses on using monetary and fiscal policy to spur aggregate demand during economic downturns.
-In response to the global financial crisis of 2007-2008, some economists proposed implementing Keynesian macroeconomic policies to both promote an economic recovery and meet sustainability objectives.
-In fact, stimulus packages passed in several countries in response to the crisis included significant public investment in green projects.
-For example, over 10 percent of the 2009 stimulus package passed in the U.S. (the American Recovery and Reinvestment Act) was directed toward investment in energy efficiency, renewable energy, and other green spending.
-Green stimulus government spending in China was even higher, at over \$200 billion.51

-Some critics have argued that there is a contradiction between the "green Keynesian" goals of economic growth and environmental protection.52 But it is possible to direct policies toward different kinds of growth.
-Instead of just thinking of consumption (C), investment (I), and government spending (G), we can divide each of these terms into environmentally harmful and environmentally positive impacts.
+In response to the global financial crisis of 2007-2008 and the recession of 2020, government spending policies were used both to promote economic recovery and to meet environmental objectives such as promoting renewable energy.
+A "green Keynesian" analysis suggests that instead of just thinking of consumption (C), investment (I), and government spending (G), we can divide each of these terms into environmentally harmful and environmentally positive impacts.
 Thus, it should be possible to achieve growth in employment and well-being while reducing throughput-the flow of inputs into the economy and outputs of wastes and pollution.
-According to one "green Keynesian" analysis: